LisaPMunich/movie-API-ng-client/README.md

 The API endpoints are documented with Swagger.
 To visit the documentation click [here](https://young-fjord-17804.herokuapp.com/documentation.html/).

-For the client-side I used TypeDoc.
+For the documentation of the client-side I used TypeDoc.
 To visit the documentation click [here](https://lisapmunich.github.io/movie-API-ng-client/docu/).

 <img src="https://user-images.githubusercontent.com/99111208/182707129-b09ec4a6-efc3-4c09-b755-b77542acaa74.png" width="600">